Letter spacing as a curve

 The audit collapsed the formula

-Auditing the math, almost everything cancelled.
-The raw original, the anchor parameter, the exponential with its logarithm, all of it an algebraic detour.
+When I sat down to audit the math, almost everything cancelled out.
+The raw original, the anchor parameter, the exponential with its logarithm, all of it turned out to be an algebraic detour leading to the same place.

 ls(s) = max - (max - min) * r^(base / s)